noodldocs/noodldocs.github.io/2.3/nodes/visual/group.md

 When enabled, uses the web's native scrolling dependent on the platform.
 Uses custom Noodl scrolling when disabled.
 The custom Noodl scrolling is platform independent and has both touch and mouse support.

 ### Style

-**Clip**
-Specifies whether this node should clip any part of its children that are outside of its borders.

 **Opacity**
 The opacity of this node.
 0 is completely transparent and invisible.
 1 is completely solid and opaque.